nschwiet/nschwiet.github.io/_pages/about.md

 Portfolios
 ======
 In order to showcase my studies, I created two portfolios, both of which are on this site.
-For my MLIS degree I created a [portfolio] (mlis portfolio) that documents a critical issue that I am interested in, papers representative of my coursework, a professional development statement, and a list of courses and advising history.
+For my MLIS degree I created a [portfolio] (/mlis-portfolio) that documents a critical issue that I am interested in, papers representative of my coursework, a professional development statement, and a list of courses and advising history.

-For my Digital Humanities certificate, I created a [portfolio] (dh portfolio) that highlights my research interests and projects in the Digital Humanities.
+For my Digital Humanities certificate, I created a [portfolio] (/dh-portfolio) that highlights my research interests and projects in the Digital Humanities.

 CV
 ======
-For more on my professional and academic journey, see my [CV] (cv).
+For more on my professional and academic journey, see my [CV](/cv).